 In TR 973, he landed at Winecastle, and in unusual circumstances, the town and region fell with only one death.
-The sole casualty was the clanhead Brelane Southall_, an ardent follower of, who challenged the Warduke to single combat and died.
+The sole casualty was the clanhead Brelane Southall, an ardent follower of Alya, the Lady of Peace, who challenged the Warduke to single combat and died.
 Some say that Brelane purposefully lost the fight to save his people bloodshed, seeing it as the best way to bring peace to his land.
 In any event, Stephan immediately set about scouring the land for goblin holds, bandits and anyone who might prove a threat.
 His troops found every stronghold in the region, and he converted their stored loot into more troops and prepared to expand his conflict.
 By TR 979, he had secured the fealty of the local clans, and stormed into the lands around Mornhaven, laying siege to the city.

 In TR 975, the local council in Mornhaven had been divided by rival factions, both trying to place their own leader on the throne of Mercia.
 Led by Aethelred and Eudrad, brothers of a distant cousin to Elamien the Dark, were still squabbling when the Warduke assaulted the city in TR 979.
 After a quick siege, the Trade Council accepted his rule and gaining control of the city proper, laid siege to the might of Caer Blackstone itself, and the brothers hiding within.
 The remaining forces under the brothers once more fell to squabbling, and after a fight that resulted in both brothers being killed, the survivors opened the stronghold to the Warduke later that year.